actions/javascript-action/README.md

-# JavaScript Action Template
+# Create a JavaScript Action

-A template to bootstrap the creation of a JavaScript action with tests, linting, a validation workflow and publishing scripts.
+:rocket: Use this template to bootstrap the creation of a JavaScript action with tests, linting, a validation workflow and publishing.

 ## Create an action from this template